 group_by_arrival_time and want more control over

-which players are assigned together, you can use
+which players are assigned together, you can also use

-Let’s say that in addition to grouping by arrival time, you need each group group to consist of 1 man and 1 woman (or 2 “A” players and 2 “B” players, etc).
+Let’s say that in addition to grouping by arrival time, you need each group to consist of 2 men and 2 women.

 it will get called whenever a new player reaches the wait page.

-The method’s argument is the list of players who are waiting to be grouped
+The function’s second argument is the list of players who are currently waiting at your wait page.

-If you select some of these players and return them as a list,
+If you pick some of these players and return them as a list,

 those players will be assigned to a group, and move forward.